syncfusion-content/angular-docs/angular/TagCloud/Title-Customization.md

 ### How to disable title in TagCloud

-Refer to the below code to disable the title in tagcloud.
+Refer to the below code to disable the title in TagCloud.

 {% highlight html %}